-OCBC Bank defines the independence of its Directors in accordance with the Banking (Corporate Governance) Regulations 2005 and with the Code.
+OCBC Bank currently defines the independence of its Directors in accordance with the Banking (Corporate Governance) Regulations 2005 and with the Code.
 An independent Director is one who is independent from any management and business relationship with the Bank, and independent from any substantial shareholder of the Bank.
-The Board comprises 14 Directors, of whom, a majority or nine are independent Directors.
-They are Mr Bobby Chin, Mrs Fang Ai Lian, Mr Giam Chin Toon, Mr Colm McCarthy, Professor Neo Boon Siong, Dr Tsao Yuan, Mr David Wong, Mr Wong Nang Jang and Mr Patrick Yeoh.
+The Board comprises 11 Directors, of whom, five are independent Directors.
+They are Mr Bobby Chin, Mrs Fang Ai Lian, Mr Colm McCarthy, Professor Neo Boon Siong and Mr Patrick Yeoh.
 In addition, another two Directors are independent from management and business relationships.
 They are Mr Lee Seng Wee and Dr Lee Tih Shih.
-Altogether, a significant 11 out of the 14 Directors are either independent Directors or independent from management and business relationships.
+Altogether, seven out of the 11 Directors are either independent Directors or independent from management and business relationships.
 The Chairman, Dr Cheong Choong Kong, although a non-executive Director, is deemed not independent from business relationship because of an agreement made between Dr Cheong and OCBC Management Services Private Limited, a wholly-owned subsidiary of the Bank, under which Dr Cheong is appointed as a consultant and entitled to certain payments and benefits (details of which are provided in the Directors' Report).
-Mr David Conner and Mr Pramukti Surjaudaja are not independent from management: the former is executive Director and Chief Executive Officer ("CEO") of the Bank while the latter has recently been President Director of PT Bank OCBC NISP Tbk, a subsidiary of the Bank.
-Mr Pramukti Suriaudaia is now President Commissioner of PT Bank OCBC NISP Tbk.
+Mr David Conner, Mr Lai Teck Poh and Mr Pramukti Surjaudaja are not independent from management.
+Mr David Conner is Chief Executive Officer ("CEO") of the Bank while Mr Lai Teck Poh was a former executive of the Bank who retired last year in April 2010.
+Mr Pramukti Surjaudaja has an immediate relative, a sister, who is chief executive of the Bank's subsidiary, PT Bank OCBC NISP TBK.

 The roles of the Chairman and the CEO are separated, which is consistent with the principle of instituting an appropriate balance of power and authority.
+The Board has not appointed a Lead Independent Director because the Chairman and CEO are already separate persons and the Chairman, a non-executive Director, performs an effective check and balance on management.
+The appointment of a Lead Independent Director will unnecessarily diffuse board leadership, given the board size of 12-14 deemed appropriate for the Bank.
+The Nominating Committee, which assesses the performance of the Directors, including the Chairman, is also chaired by an independent Director.
 The Chairman's responsibilities, to name a few, include leading the Board to ensure its effectiveness on all aspects of its role; setting its meeting agenda; ensuring that Directors receive accurate, timely and clear information; ensuring effective communication with shareholders; encouraging constructive relations between the Board and Management; facilitating the effective contribution of non-executive Directors; ensuring constructive relations between the executive Director and non-executive Directors; and, promoting high standards of corporate governance.

-The members of the Board as a group provide core competencies to ensure the effectiveness of the Board.
-The competencies include banking, insurance, accounting, finance, law, strategy formulation, business acumen, management experience, understanding of industry and customer, familiarity with regulatory requirements and knowledge of risk management.
-Details of the Directors' professional qualifications and background can be found on pages 156 to 160.
+The Board identifies the skills that it collectively needs to discharge its responsibilities effectively, and steps are taken to improve effectiveness, where necessary.
+It is assessed that the members of the Board as a group provide skills and competencies to ensure the effectiveness of the Board and its committees.
+These include banking, insurance, accounting, finance, law, strategy formulation, business acumen, management experience, understanding of industry and customer, familiarity with regulatory requirements and knowledge of risk management.
+Details of the Directors' professional qualifications and background can be found on pages 173 to 176.